A client once asked me during a session:

 But Sarah, why would you expect to like yourself if you don’t love yourself?

-- Sarah was a client of mine who struggled with low self-worth.
+- Sarah (pseudonym) was a client of mine who struggled with low self-worth.

 - In this particular session, the topic of self-love had come up after she described how much she envied other people who seemed to really like themselves—or at least didn’t actively dislike themselves.

-- Sarah was convinced that if she only liked herself more, she would finally be able to work through many of her other struggles like social anxiety, procrastination, and self-sabotage with diets.
+- Sarah was convinced that if she only liked herself more, she would be better able to work through many of her other struggles like social anxiety, procrastination, and self-sabotage with diets.

 Now, I wasn’t going to disagree with Sarah that a lot of her issues would be easier to work through if she had more self-worth.
-Obviously, it’s going to be at least a little bit easier to work through your anxiety, for example, if you’re not simultaneously feeling bad about your entire worth as a person.
+Obviously, it’s going to be at least marginally easier to work through your anxiety, for example, if you’re not actively feeling bad about your worth as a person at the same time.

-Where I disagreed with Sarah’s belief was more in the what-to-do-next department.
+Where I disagreed with Sarah’s formulation was more in the what-to-do-next department.

-Sarah believed that she needed to feel better about herself in order to improve her self-worth and stop procrastinating, follow through on her diets, etc.
+See, Sarah believed that she needed to feel better about herself—to like herself more—in order to improve her self-worth and stop procrastinating, follow through on her diets, etc.

 - Harder doesn’t mean impossible.
 Just because high self-worth would make sticking to a diet easier doesn’t mean it’s required to do it.
 Being a native speaker of Spanish makes it easier to speak Spanish.
 But that doesn’t mean you need to be a native speaker in order to speak Spanish.
 Even though it’s harder to speak Spanish when you didn’t grow up with it, it’s still very possible.
 For Sarah, to assume that she needed higher self-worth in order to do difficult things seemed like a dangerously limiting belief.

-- How are you supposed to acquire higher self-worth if you’re unwilling to do things that feel challenging?
+- How are you supposed to acquire higher self-worth if you’re unwilling to do challenging things?
 Now, I don’t claim to have all the answers about how self-worth comes to be.
 But I can tell you this: Simply wishing for it isn’t going to make it happen.
 And I seriously doubt that there are any legitimate paths to better self-worth that are easy and devoid of any kind of challenge.
-In other words, whether her goal was to stick with her diet or improve her self-worth, it was going to require doing things that felt hard either way.
+In other words, whether her goal was to stick with her diet or improve her self-worth (so she can stick with her diet), it was going to require doing challenging things either way.

-My suggestion to Sarah was that rather than sitting around wishing that she would somehow end up liking herself more she could try loving herself instead.
+My suggestion was that rather than sitting around wishing that she would somehow end up liking herself more she could try loving herself instead.

-Now, for Sarah, this didn’t really compute.
-In her mind, self-love and liking yourself were both feelings—things some people just seemed to have and some people didn’t.
+Now, for Sarah, this didn’t really compute because in her mind self-love and liking yourself were both feelings—things some people had and some people didn’t.

 - Liking yourself is a feeling.
-It’s something you have.
-After nailing a presentation at work, for example, you might find yourself in a state of liking yourself.
+It’s something you have—or at least a kind of state you find yourself in.
+For example, after nailing a presentation at work, you might find yourself in a state of liking yourself.

 - But loving yourself is something you do.
 It’s a choice followed by some kind of behavior.
 For example, suppose you’re really stressed out and overwhelmed at work.
 And at 4:55 on Friday, your manager asks if you can stay late and help her with another project.
-Even though it’s difficult, saying no and keeping your commitment to go to the gym (self-care) is an act of self-love.
-It’s something you make a decision about and do, often despite how you feel.
+Even though it’s difficult, saying no and keeping your commitment to go to the gym and then have a relaxing, work-free weekend is an act of self-love.
+It’s something you make a decision about and do.

 Love is an action.
 Like is a feeling.